Translate

 The mirror was empty.

 Her chair was there.
-The table, the lights, the doctor standing there—his face pale, his breath uneven.
+The table, the lights, the doctor standing over the machine—his face pale, his breath uneven.

 But she wasn’t there.